annagrotius/Irony_Detection_Classifier/README.md

 This module include 13 functions, all of which are used within each of the subsets (train, validation & test).
 These are used to both preprocess the raw text, extract the specific linguistic features mentioned above, as well as return the releveant statistics.

 ### CLASSIFICATION_STATS:
 This module includes 4 functions, which are imported only within the validation and test subsets.
 Two are used to calculate the distance between the features to return the feature weight for each comment.
-The first one performs the calculation against ironic comments (for row index "0") and the second one - against non-ironic comments (for row index "1").
+The first one <i>get_classification_ironic</i>, performs the calculation against ironic comments (for row index [0]) and the second one <i>get_classification_non_ironic</i>, against non-ironic comments (for row index [1]).

 ![11](https://user-images.githubusercontent.com/46754140/52124124-84331b80-2628-11e9-91da-2441048c0c6b.JPG)

-The third function returns a final classification ("1" or -"1" for ironic or non-ironic) for the test subset.
-The final function compares the prediction labels from previous functions and gold labels assigned to annotated comments and returns the accuracy of prediction labels.
+The third function, <i>final_predicition_results</i>, returns a final classification ("1" or -"1" for ironic or non-ironic) for the test subset.
+The final function, <i>accuracy</i> compares the prediction labels from previous functions and gold labels assigned to annotated comments and returns the accuracy of prediction labels.

+For more information regarding all of the functions, including parameter inputs, please see the relevant python script.
+You can also use the <i>help(*insert_function_name)</i> function within your chosen environment.
 ---
 For more information or any questions regarding the project, please contact the following person(s):